grokcode/dotfiles/README.md

 Emacs on OS X
 ----
-Getting a non-terminal emacs to work well on OS X can be tricky.
-The following setup can gracefully handle emacs as the git editor and will create and open files if they don't already exist.
+The following install commands along with the included .bashrc can gracefully handle emacs as the git editor and will create and open files if they don't already exist.

-1. `brew cask install emacs`
+1. `brew install --cask emacs`
-1. `brew services start emacs` to have lannchd run emacs at login.
 1. Run emacs with the `emacs` command